Nick Weir: Cruise and entertainment consulting

 Following Catchphrase, Weir served as entertainment consultant on board the Celebrity Eclipse as well as other Solstice Class ships, Celebrity Cruises' newest line of vessels.
-His consulting firm, based in Las Vegas and Miami, helped launch all five Solstice Class ships for Celebrity Cruises and designed the original entertainment programming.
-Because he had previous experience as a Cruise Director, Weir coordinated the entertainment programs, naming ceremonies and media events in the position of Cruise Director for the first few weeks of each ship's inaugural season.
-Weir also led the production of the documentary "The Making of Celebrity Reflection - The Fifth in Class" which captured the making of the vessels over an 18 month period.

-Clients of Weir's consulting firm include the Las Vegas Chamber of Commerce, The Las Vegas Convention and Visitors Authority, MGM, Syco Television, Andre Agassi Foundation, Emeril Lagasse, Celebrity Cruises, Royal Caribbean International, Costa Cruises.

-His brother, Simon, also works together with him on the same ship cruise, Royal Caribbean International; however, his brother works as a Director of Hotel Operations.

 Vice President of Entertainment at Royal Caribbean

 Weir was appointed Vice President of Entertainment by Royal Caribbean on 18 September 2013, following the departure of Peter Compton.
 Royal Caribbean wanted Weir's combination of stage and managerial experience to push larger Vegas-style productions aboard its ships.
 Since becoming the vice president, Weir has overseen the launch of the Two70° theatre in the back end of the ship in the Quantum class.
 He has also overseen two new stage shows, Mamma Mia! and Sonic Odyssey.